-If you’re starting out, or even if you’re just smart with your money, you’re going to be always searching for free or a good deal on programs and products.
-Part of becoming a millionaire is good financial management.
+If you’re starting out, or even if you’re smart with your money, you’re going to be always searching for free or a good deal on programs and products.
+Part of becoming a millionaire is sound financial management.

 Strategy for Finding Free Keyword Search

 There are several steps you need to take in finding keywords that work.

 Are you trying to capture a specific product or phrase?

 For example, if I am doing a review on a program like Wealthy Affiliates, I start specifically on searching for keywords that involve the specific product name.
 Otherwise, I may do research on a phrase that I am going to write a blog – like this one “Free Keyword Search”.

 What tool can I use that is free?

 When I am starting out, Google AdWords and the keyword planner is easy to start.
 It’s super powerful and helps with traffic determination.
 If you aren’t familiar with Adwords, Google provides tools to advertise.
 The tools help you enter keywords and determine the traffic and costs of those keywords.
 It’s an excellent tool to do research.

 But even with Google Adwords, it’s important to understand what to research.
 Here are some tips that may make it easier for you.

 - Use proper grammar and normalized words: “How to become a millionaire” is much better than “How millionaire become to”.
 Even if it looks like there are low competition and strong monthly traffic, chose proper phrases or language patterns